-Your child's safety and welfare is of paramount importance.
-The school has a strong reputation within the local authority for its awareness and approach towards child protection.
-Christ Church has three designated senior leaders.
-Schools are legally required to follow set procedures and the LEA requires the headteacher/designated senior leader (DSL) for child protection to report any obvious or suspected cases of child abuse, which includes non accidental injury, severe physical neglect, emotional abuse and/or sexual abuse.
-This procedure is intended to protect children at risk.
+Shella Robinson Child & Family Support Worker Deputy Designated Safeguarding Lead Schools are legally required to follow set procedures and the LEA requires the headteacher/designated safeguarding lead (DSL) for child protection to report any obvious or suspected cases of child abuse, which includes non accidental injury, severe physical neglect, emotional abuse and/or sexual abuse.
+Christ Church Primary School 22 [26] Berryfield Road 💊 Bradford on Avon S Wiltshire S BA15 1ST This procedure is intended to protect children at risk.
 The staff are also vigilant in areas of extremism, Female Genital Mutilation (FGM) and Child Sexual Exploitation (CSE).
 The Child Protection Policy is available in school for anyone to read.
 Anyone who works with children, whether paid or voluntary requires DBS (Disclosure and Barring Service formerly known as CRB) certification.

-Health and safety

-In order to ensure the safety of your child at key times, the main school gates are closed between 8.30am and 9.15am and again between 2.45pm and 3.40pm.
+Health and safety In order to ensure the safety of your child at key times, the main school gates are closed between 8.30am and 9.15am and again between 2.45pm and 3.40pm.
 The Sladesbrook entrance is also locked between 9.10am and 2.55pm every day.
 We would also ask you to bear in mind both the safety of children and local residents when deciding where to park outside the school when dropping off and collecting children from school.
 A copy of our Health and Safety Policy is available from the school office.

 "There is a high degree of care and compassion shown to all within the school community and any achievement is recognised and celebrated."
-SIAMS 2015

-Complaints and Compliments

-If anything is bothering you at any time, please discuss it in the first instance with your child's teacher.
+SIAMS 2015 Complaints and Compliments If anything is bothering you at any time, please discuss it in the first instance with your child's teacher.
 Things can usually be settled amicably in this way.
 If however, this does not resolve the issue please make an appointment to see the Key Stage Leader or the headteacher.
 If you wish to make a formal complaint there are four stages to the school's complaints procedure.
 A copy of our complaints procedure is available from the school office or on the school's website.
 If you have experienced success in the school then please let us know.
 As with all aspects of learning success breeds further success.
 We appreciate feedback and should you wish to let the school know when you feel we have done something well or been successful with a project please do so in writing or via the office.
+"They love school so much, my children want to come to school every day."
+Ofsted 2014